 A New Brunswick mother is using social media to document and share her four-year-old daughter’s battle with brain cancer.

 Elizabeth Paul, 26, from the Maliseet community of Tobique First Nation in New Brunswick, has been posting photos and videos online of her daughter, Zamirra, ever since she and her husband, Na-pauset Paul, 36, learned in March their daughter had several tumours in her brain and some forming in her spine.
+A Mind For All Seasons has a lot has a lot to say on such issues.
+You can check out their website.

 “When I found this out, I decided to go public with my community via Facebook, any kind of media network like Twitter, Instagram,” Paul said in a phone interview from Toronto.